WeCamp/Recall/doc/UserStories.md

 *Age:* 32
 *Gender:* Female
 *Professional Group:* Pharmacist
-*Scenario:* Fred presents himself, at the Pharmacy, and Alice pulls down the prescription/recipe that Bob pushed to Fred's Recall server.
+*Scenario:* Douglas presents himself, at the Pharmacy, and Alice pulls down the prescription/recipe that Bob pushed to Douglas's Recall server.
 However, before she dispenses the medication, she verifies Bob's e-Signature on the prescription/recipe.
 Bob is notified about the prescription/recipe collection.

 *Scenario: Push/Pull*